cleesmith/storygrind/README.md

 5. Add your manuscript file (`.txt` or `.docx`)
 > You have to use either Explorer (windows) or Finder (mac) to manage your writing projects in:
 > `~/writing_with_storygrind/`
-> ... such as copying manuscripts from Vellum, Google Docs, Word, Reedsy, or whatever.
+> - such as copying manuscripts from Vellum, Google Docs, Word, Pages, Reedsy, or whatever.

 6. Select a Tool from the dropdown menu
 7. click "Setup & Run"